sciZer0/7/v/README.md

 Problem 7 is that on each of the existing blockchains, there are low incentives for its validators and developers if calculated per person.

-Ideally, a blockchain must always create extremely-generous incentives for its validators and developers when calculated per person — in order to be a more sustainable working system in the long term.
+Ideally, a blockchain must always create highly-generous incentives for its validators and developers when calculated per person — in order to be a more sustainable working system in the long term.

 The Vote blockchain ideally solves this problem from day one.